Commercial

 When should commercial construction planning start?

 Planning should start while the schedule still has room to absorb good decisions.
-Early work allows the team to confirm site readiness, procurement timing, municipal review path, and owner milestones before labor and materials are committed.
-When commercial construction is discussed late, the project often ends up reacting to utility constraints, lead times, or occupancy needs that could have been incorporated into the initial map without unnecessary friction.
+Early work allows the team to confirm site readiness, procurement timing, City of Pflugerville review path, and owner milestones before labor and materials are committed.
+When commercial construction is discussed late, the project often ends up reacting to utility constraints, lead times, or clay soil conditions that could have been incorporated into the initial map without unnecessary friction.

 Can commercial construction be phased around active operations or tenant deadlines?